 The pensive Selima, reclined,

 Her conscious tail her joy declared;

 The fair round face, the snowy beard,

 She saw; and purred applause.

-A female cat, having the name of Selima, sat leaning against a tall vessel which had been painted richly and brightly by a Chinese Craftsman, with blue-colored flowers blooming on it.
+A female cat, having the name of Selima, sat leaning against a tall vessel that had been painted richly and brightly by a Chinese Craftsman, with blue-coloured flowers blooming on it.
 Selima was in a thoughtful mood, and in that mood she sat, gazing at the water in the large vessel which had the shape of a vase.
 Selima looked at the water as if she were the most modest and the meekest of all the female cats.

 Selima’s tail swayed from side to side, indicating that she was quite happy.
 This cat had a fair-complexioned, round face.
 She had a perfectly white beard (or whiskers).
 She had paws that were as soft and smooth as velvet is.
-She had a thick and hard skin that seemed to compete with the hard and thick skin of a tortoise.
-Her ears were perfectly black, and her eyes were green in color.
+She had thick and hard skin that seemed to compete with the hard and thick skin of a tortoise.
+Her ears were perfectly black, and her eyes were green in colour.
 She looked at the water in the vase and murmured her approval of its presence there.

 Stanzas Three and Four

 Still had she gazed; but ’midst the tide